 - Conservative - 18

 - Independent - 1

 Find your local councillor

 The council has adopted a code of conduct to ensure high standards in the way councillors go about their duties.
-They must also register and disclose their disclosable pecuniary interests in the council's register of interests.
+They must disclose their financial interests in the council's register of interests.

 Why are councillors important?

 Leeds councillors provide a voice to the people living in the ward that they represent.
 They are aware of the needs of their community and are in touch with the issues that local people face.